Tenleytown-Brookland Line

-The Tenleytown-Brookland Line, designated Route C61, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Brookland–CUA station and Tenleytown–AU station of the Red Line of the Washington Metro.
-The line operated every 12 minutes between 6AM and 9PM, and 20 minutes betwwen 9PM and 6AM daily.
-Trips roughly took 40-50 minutes to complete.
+The Tenleytown-Brookland Line, designated Route C61, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Brookland station and Tenleytown station of the Red Line of the Washington Metro.
+The line operates every 12 minutes between 6AM and 9PM, and 20 minutes between 9PM and 6AM daily.
+Trips roughly take 40-50 minutes to complete.

 Background

-The C61 operates daily between Brookland–CUA station and Tenleytown–AU station.
+The C61 operates daily between Brookland station and Tenleytown station.
 The route connects Brookland and Tenleytown stations by bus without having to take the Red Line.
 The C61 currently operates out of Bladensburg division.

-Former Services

-Routes H2 and H4 operated as part of the Crosstown Line between Brookland–CUA station and Tenleytown–AU station.
-Routes H2 and H4 served the hospital complex along 1st Street.
-The line split after serving Columbia Heights station.
-Route H2 mainly operated along Adams Mill Road, Connecticut Avenue, Van Ness Street, and Veazey Street while Route H4 mainly operated along Mount Pleasant Street, Park Road, Porter Street, and Wisconsin Avenue.
-Both routes connected Brookland and Tenleytown stations by bus without having to take the Red Line.